-There are a few tips you should follow to ensure you have a safe and enjoyable walk with your dog.
+You should follow a few tips to ensure you have a safe and enjoyable walk with your dog.

 By Guest Blogger, Allena Rissa